segwuonwu/MealPlanner/README.md

+# Meal planning web application
+Using Node/Express, Sequelize to create a web app

+## Goal
-# Fullstack meal planning webpage
+Build a meal planning app using CRUD/RESTful Routing

 ## MVP
 * Have a home page and daily page of meals